 MUST be able to cruise under this (normally) 19’ 6” fixed bridge.

 Yes!
 I'm living the dream. . .
 But, I'm certainly not living it the way I dreamed it.
 No, not by a long shot.

 Plan C - The Voyage - Once I realized my dream was "the voyage" and not "the boat".
-My dream became an instantly affordable reality.
+I made this voyage more affordable motoring around in a 36'